 What will annoy you

-You should also be clear-eyed about sourcing risk.
+You should also be honest about sourcing risk.
 PDL has long been associated with LinkedIn data in the market conversation.
-If that matters to your legal team, read this before you buy anything: Is scraping LinkedIn legal in 2026?
+If your legal team cares, read this: Is scraping LinkedIn legal in 2026?

 Best for